IvoNet/docker-openvpn/purevpn/README.md

 # PureVPN image

-This image extends on the `ivonet/openvpn` image in order to have purevpn enabled by default.
+This image extends on the [ivonet/openvpn](../openvpn/README.md) image in order to have purevpn enabled by default.

+No real practical value as the proxy version is more use ;-)

 ## usage